Databingo/aih/README.md

 ## Prerequisites
 - [Chrome Browser](https://google.com/chrome), `python3`, `pip3 install undetected_chromedriver`
-- For Bard, you need a free logged-in cookie of [Bard](https://bard.google.com).
+- A free logged-in cookie of [Bard](https://bard.google.com).
-- For Claude, you need a free logged-in cookie of [Claude](https://claude.ai).
+- A free logged-in cookie of [Claude](https://claude.ai).
-- For ChatGPT, you need a free logged-in cookie of [OpenAI](https://chat.openai.com).
+- A free logged-in cookie of [OpenAI](https://chat.openai.com).
-- For HuggingChat, you need a free logged-in cookie of [HuggingChat](https://huggingface.co/chat).
+- A free logged-in cookie of [HuggingChat](https://huggingface.co/chat).
-- For ChatGPT API (paid) you need a paid API on [Billing](https://platform.openai.com/account/billing/overview).
+- A paid ChatGPT API on [Billing](https://platform.openai.com/account/billing/overview).

 ## How to get Cookies
 - For Bard cookie, you can log in and then use [Cookie-Editor](https://cookie-editor.cgagnier.ca) -> click Cookie-Editor icon -> click "Export" -> click "Export as JSON" (This saves your cookies to the clipboard), then type `.key` to choose `Set Bard Cookie` in Aih, you will see a prompt that says **"Please type << then paste Bard cookie then type >> then press Enter"**, by doing so you can set Bard cookie via multiple lines input mode.
-- For Chatgpt cookie, same.
-- For Cloude cookie, same.
-- For HuggingChat cookie, same.
+- Else same.

 ## Tips
 - The returned text will be auotmatically saved in your system clipboard, so you can paste it anywhere directly.